foreverstupid/cpp_neuman/README.md

 # Equilibrium problem solution in 1D

-This project was made for the equilibrium problem solution that appears in the Ulf Dieckmann's model of ecological systems.
+This project was made for solving the equilibrium problem with second order parametrized closure that appears in the Ulf Dieckmann's model of ecological systems.
 Neuman's method is used for solving this problem.
-Second order parametrized closure is used in this programm.

 ## Compiling: